The Inside of My Foot HurtsJune 6, 2019

 Overuse injuries are common in runners and athletes, with a majority of injuries affecting the lower legs.
-One of these progressive injuries is called Posterior Tibial Tendon Dysfunction or PTTD.
-If you noticed ankle/foot pain with activity, your foot is starting to appear flat, and your ankle rolls inward, PTTD may be the culprit.
+One of these progressive injuries is called posterior tibial tendon dysfunction, or PTTD.
+If you noticed ankle/foot pain with activity, your foot is starting to appear flat, and your ankle rolls inward, PTTD might be the culprit.
+PTTD is commonly referred to as adult acquired flat foot, as it is the most commonly occurring form of flat-footedness in middle-aged to senior adults.

 - Pain or swelling at the inside of your foot